comunica/website/pages/research/link_traversal.md

 that enables querying over an interlinked set of Linked Data documents by following links between them.

+If you're mainly interested in Link Traversal from a Solid perspective, you can find details [here](/docs/query/advanced/solid/).

 Research is being done on LTQP through various implementations in Comunica.
 This page summarizes ongoing work, and provides links to demos.